eliaquimbrandao/terraform-azure/storage-sync/README.md

 > The project is structured this way because we will need to manually intervene to install the agent on the server where the file server we want to synchronize is located.
 After this correct instalation and server registration, we will obtain the value for the `registered_server_id` variable, which will allow us to proceed with applying the `module-server-endpoint`.

 > [!IMPORTANT]
-> The project is structured as described here today, but it may undergo changes in the future to adopt a more automated approach.
+> The project is structured as described, but it may undergo changes in the future to adopt a more automated approach.

 ## How to